WoodWing/elvis-image-recognition/README.md

 ## Install the image recognition server

 - Clone or download this package.
 - Open src/config.ts and configure the settings (Port where this server runs, Elvis Server settings, which Image AI services to use, etc).
 You can either configure the settings in this config file or by setting environment variables.
+Note: the configured Elvis user needs to be an API user that can process all incoming webhook events.
 - Install nodejs (6.9 or higher) from https://nodejs.org
 - Open a terminal and go to the package folder.
 - Install TypeScript via npm: `npm install -g typescript`